wedaa/LongTail-Log-Analysis/README.md

 LongTail requires jpgraph, FancyBox, and TrueType fonts.
 (See next sections.)

+Please note that LongTail seems to work best with UTF-8 character encoding on both the server, as well as for any terminal you are connecting to the server with.
+There have been reports of "funny" characters like " â€˜master.zipâ€™" (lets see if those show up in the README file.)

+Again, please use UTF-8 characters.

 FancyBox notes
 --------------
 I use FancyBox Version 2.1.5 and is available for non commercial use